 How Integrated Single Ticketing System Works ?

-To start with, You need to get your ‘Single Ticketing Smart Card’ with Minimum recharge of Rs.100 (Figure may change in future) as security deposit and add money to it as and when needed.
+To start with, You need to get your ‘Single Ticketing Smart Card’ with Minimum recharge of Rs.100 (Figure may change in the future) as a security deposit and add money to it as and when needed.
 Next, Enter Metro, Monorail or BEST bus and swipe your card at the available options and devices like Hand Held Swipe Machines (with BEST bus conductor) or at Automated Fares Collecting Entry gates at Metro train single entry point and similarly for Monorail travel.
-For Suburban local trains this is still a challenge and team is working out for solution as most platforms both east and west side has multiple entry options.
+For Suburban local trains, this is still a challenge and the team is working out for solution as most platforms both the east and west side has multiple entry options.
 On strongly boundaries railway stations where fare collection gates are possible (No other entry exits) this ticketing system will be implemented (For now just Seasonal Pass).

 Which all Public Transport Modes Comes Under Ticketing System ?